rikosintie/Haas_Data_collect/README.md

   -p, --port PORT       Port to listen on (default: 5062) -n, --name MACHINE_NAME
-                        Machine name for logging (default: Machine_Port####) -a, --append          Append mode: Save all cycles for same part number to one file
+                        Machine name for logging (default: Machine_Port####) -a, --append          Append mode: Save all cycles for the same part number to one file

 Examples:
-    python haas_logger.py                          # Start on default port 5062 (new file per cycle) python haas_logger.py -a                       # Append mode - all cycles for same part in one file python haas_logger.py -p 5063                  # Start on custom port python haas_logger.py -p 5062 -n "Mill_1" -a  # Custom name with append mode python haas_logger.py -H 192.168.1.100 -p 5062 # Bind to specific IP
+    python haas_logger2.py                          # Start on default port 5062 (new file per cycle) python haas_logger2.py -a                       # Append mode - all cycles for the same part in one file python haas_logger2.py -p 5063                  # Start on custom port python haas_logger2.py -p 5062 -n "Mill_1" -a  # Custom name with append mode python haas_logger2.py -H 192.168.1.100 -p 5062 # Bind to specific IP

 Notes:
     - In append mode (-a), close CSV files before production runs to avoid file locks
-    - If a file is locked, the script will retry 3 times then create a backup file
+    - If a file is locked, the script will retry 3 times, then create a backup file
     - Use read-only mode in Excel if you need to view data during production
 ```